 Seton Hall University embraces the principle that effective and meaningful assessment is an integral part of the educational process.
 This principle is at the heart of our commitment to meeting our responsibilities to our students, professions, and the communities that we serve.

-The Master of Science (M.S.)
-Program in the Department of Biological Sciences offers a challenging and current curriculum in the field of biological sciences.
+The Master of Science (M.S.) in Molecular Bioscience Program in the Department of Biological Sciences offers a challenging and current curriculum in the field of biological sciences.
 The program engages a diverse and responsive faculty with excellent teaching skills and scholarship activities.
 The program integrates rigorous academic coursework, research opportunities, and professional development activities to prepare students for careers in science, industry, and academia.
 The M.S. program offers a M.S. in Molecular Biosciences, with the option of concentrations in Neuroscience or Microbiology, or a minor in Business Administration.

 Objective 1.1: Cellular and Molecular Basis of Life